 This year marks the continuation of two successful partnerships for the Siminovitch Prize which began in 2016, firstly with the National Arts Centre, and secondly with TD Bank, supporter of the Protégé Prize.
 The NAC acts as a catalyst for performance, creation and learning across the country.
 Furthering the tradition of mentorship within the Prize, playwriting students from both the Anglophone and Francophone programs of the National Theatre School of Canada participated in workshops with the nominees prior to the ceremony on November 6, and then attended the ceremony itself.

 Both the NAC’s English Theatre and French Theatre are led by Siminovitch Prize laureates – Jillian Keiley (2004) and Brigitte Haentjens (2007).
-In fact, since the Prize’s inception in 2001, works from all sixteen laureates have graced the national stage at the NAC.
+In fact, since the Prize’s inception in 2001, works from all seventeen laureates have graced the national stage at the NAC.

 ABOUT THE SIMINOVITCH PRIZE

 Over a three-year cycle, the Siminovitch Prize celebrates a professional director, playwright or designer who is an acknowledged leader in the theatre and whose work is transformative and influential.
 The 2016 Prize was awarded to director Nadia Ross and protégées Sarah Conn and Shaista Latif.
 Past laureates include celebrated playwrights Olivier Choinière in 2014, Joan MacLeod in 2011, Daniel MacIvor in 2008, John Mighton in 2005 and Carole Fréchette in 2002.